a legacy of investing in our community

 Robust conversations and tours were facilitated by leaders and their teams at two of Boston's many Catholic Schools - Mission Grammar School and Cathedral High School.
 We're thrilled to be in partnership with local and national entities in service of our city's students and families.

-RECENT STORY WITH THE LYNCH FOUNDATION
+THE LYNCH FOUNDATION

 Our Executive Director, Katie Everett, participated in a timely panel discussion on the future of affordable housing in Massachusetts, hosted by Citizens’ Housing and Planning Association (CHAPA) alongside fellow industry leaders.